griptape-ai/griptape/README.md

 ```

 Boom!
-Our first conversation, à la ChatGPT, is here:
+Our first multistep LLM pipeline with memory that used tools generated a conversation:

 > Q: Give me a summary of https://en.wikipedia.org/wiki/Large_language_model
 > A: Arr, me hearties!
 Large language models have been developed and set sail since 2018, includin' BERT, GPT-2, GPT-3 [...]